 Sprint's Framily Plan replaces its One Up early upgrade option, which was short-lived and is no longer available to customers.
 If you're currently a One Up subscriber and are looking to switch to the Framily Plan, be sure to read the fine print – the transition process can get complex, depending on precisely when you got your phone, how much you owe on it, whether it's upgrade eligible, and so on.

 Since it's a major carrier, Sprint customers have their pick of phones.
-Top-of-the-line Android devices such as the HTC One and Samsung Galaxy S4; brand-new Apple products like the iPhone 5s and 5c; Windows phones; BlackBerrys; tablets; mobile hotspots – all are available, either online or at Sprint stores.
+Top-of-the-line Android devices from HTC and Samsung; Apple's latest iPhone; Windows phones; BlackBerrys; tablets; mobile hotspots – all are available, either online or at Sprint stores.